Search StreamScheme

 Scroll down the page until you find the Permissions section, then choose “People who can stream to your channel.”

-On the following page, input the email addresses to the people you want to give permission.
+On the following page, input the email addresses of the people you want to give permission.

 Who Can You Share Your Twitch Account?

-You can share an account or feature anyone who hasn’t been banned from the platform previously and who follows the platforms’ Terms of Service.
+You can share an account or feature Twitch streamers who haven’t been banned from the platform previously and who follow the platforms’ Terms of Service.

 Pros and Cons of Sharing a Twitch Account

 It is unlikely that two separate people will be able to target the same audience.
-Even if you play the same game, your personality and style influence which people will want to watch you in the long run.
-The graphics and logo on your channel should relate to you and your style of content.
-It is confusing to new viewers who are browsing your profile for information to see two separate styles.
+Even if you play the same game, your personality and style influence which people will want to watch your Twitch stream in the long run; your Twitch username, graphics, and logo should relate to you and your style of content.
+It isn’t very clear to new viewers who are browsing your profile for information to see two separate styles.

-While it may be “easier” just to manage one channel, the compromise of your brand recognition isn’t worth it in the long run.
+While it may be “easier” to manage one channel, compromising your brand recognition isn’t worth it in the long run.
 You need to be able to connect and interact with those following your channel.
-It can be disheartening to have a large follower count and very few actual viewers.
+Having a large follower count and very few actual viewers can be disheartening.

 That being said, sharing a Twitch channel with a like-minded individual can help growth overall and keep things fresh and exciting for your viewers.
 A good example of a shared Twitch channel that works is BotezLive.

-The channel is run by sisters Alexandra and Andrea Botez, who have grown a very popular channel in the chess category.
+The channel is run by sisters Alexandra & Andrea Botez and has grown into a very popular channel in the chess category.
 They also often post videos of their gameplay on YouTube.

 What if One of You Breaks the Rules?

 View your stream-channel partner as someone with whom you must consistently collaborate.
-You should be very careful about who you work with, as the wrong people can hurt your channel and your brand.
+You should be careful about who you work with, as the wrong people can hurt your channel and brand.

 Are You Streaming Together?

 Two YouTube channels run by two people are Super Carlin Brothers and Good Mythical Morning.
-Both members contribute equally to the brand and have each other’s interests at heart.
-Note that all these channel hosts work together regularly, not separate from each other.
+Both members contribute equally to the brand and share each other’s interests.
+Note that all these channel hosts work together regularly, not separately from each other.

 You Can Also Try Squad Streaming

-If you generally want to stream alone but want to collaborate occasionally, consider having your unique channels and a shared channel.
+If you are a Twitch streamer who generally wants to stream alone but also wants to collaborate occasionally, consider having your unique channels and a shared channel.
 You can also instruct your viewers to use a third-party multistream service to watch both individual channels at the same time.

 Conclusion